ajs-voices/once-upon-a-dream/scenes/035-late-night.md

 "That was Dorian's son?"

 I nodded.
 "Yes, sir.
-His name is Nox.
+His name is Angel.
 And he's studying to be a chef like his dad.
 I don't know why he thinks he has to study to be a chef, he's a good chef already."

 "You've dined with him before?"